How would you explain Naturopathic Medicine?

 What does a ND do that an allopathic doctor does not?
 How do they differ?

-Our scope of practice includes clinical nutrition, botanical medicine, Traditional Chinese medicine including acupuncture, homeopathy, lifestyle counseling and most recently pharmaceutical medications.
+Our scope of practice includes clinical nutrition, botanical medicine, Traditional Chinese medicine, homeopathy, lifestyle counseling and most recently pharmaceutical medications.
 I believe we can differ, in that, our first approach is to use natural treatments and lifestyle modifications as opposed to pharmaceutical interventions as first line treatment when suitable.
 We also receive more hours of training in nutrition and thus may be better able to help patients make lifestyle adjustments with their diet.

 Can ND's replace MD's?